LeoH10462/Sephora/README.md

   - Drafted concise descriptions for Model 2, including strengths, weaknesses, and performance, and provided a conclusion with future improvement directions.
   - Coordinated with peers to discuss methodology, review results, and ensure project alignment.
   - Assisted peers in debugging and contributed to feature expansion for Model 1.

+- Sihan Wang
+   - Train the first model and apply Hyperparameter Tuning
+   - Evaluate the Model Performance of the first model by using visualization and cross-validation
+   - Develop Data Exploration by using visualization, like correlation heatmap
+   - Accomplish the writing report for model 1
+   - Coordinated with peers to discuss methodology, review results, and ensure project alignment